milojennings/zippy/README.md

     An error occurred during installation of VirtualBox Guest Additions ...

 There is nothing to worry about though, as our server is headless (display server is not used).

+If you are getting this error on Mac OS:

+    Progress state: NS_ERROR_FAILURE
+    VBoxManage: error: Failed to create the host-only adapter
+    VBoxManage: error: VBoxNetAdpCtl:
+    Error while adding new interface: failed to open /dev/vboxnetctl: No such file or directory

+Try running this:

+    sudo /Library/StartupItems/VirtualBox/VirtualBox restart

+---